chris-bowman/Azure-Cost-Reporting/Power BI Report/README.md

 This report has been developed over a number of years as a starting point for building Azure Cost reporting using the [Azure Cost Management Connector](https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connect-azure-cost-management).
 This is something I have created in my spare time to help customers visualise Azure costs.

+**Note: Currently the report only supports Enterprise Enrollments.**

 ![Sample Report Screenshot showing graphs and details of Azure usage](images/SampleReportSummary.png)

 ## Report Pages